 Led by Norman Wirzba and Jedediah Purdy, funded by the Henry Luce Foundation, and housed at the Kenan Institute for Ethics, Facing the Anthropocene is a project that considers humanity’s place in the world and what it means for social, political, and institutional change.
 The anthropocene marks the unprecedented moment when humanity becomes a dominant force in planetary history, responsible for widespread alterations of the world’s land, ocean, and atmospheric ecosystems.

 For the 2018 summer term, we offered three Summer Graduate Research Grants, open to Duke doctoral students.
-Recipients will each write on how the anthropocene influences their their research, and will give a presentation in the fall on how investigations of anthropocene themes have affected their work and future research plans.
+Recipients will each write on how the anthropocene influences their research, and will give a presentation in the fall on how investigations of anthropocene themes have affected their work and future research plans.
 Grant recipients each receive a stipend of $6000.